 How the CPF Retirement Topping-Up Scheme works

 The CPF Retirement Topping-Up Scheme allows CPF members to build up their retirement nest by topping up your own or your loved ones’ accounts.
-The added beauty of this scheme is that members can also qualify for CPF Cash Top-Up Relief during the process, provided that the following criteria are met:
+Topping up your spouse or parents’ CPF would qualify under the definition of loved ones.
+The added beauty of this scheme is that members can also qualify for CPF Cash Top-Up Tax Relief during the process, provided that the following criteria are met:

 |Below 55||Use cash to top up your Special Account and that your existing Special Account does not exceed the Full Retirement Sum*.|